dbat/bin2dec/README.md

   binary stream data/buffer to it's string hexa/decimals representation and vice-versa.

+  For practical purposes, the data should be chunked in form of array of unsigned integer.

 =======

 This is a *very fast* javascript binary stream data to hexa/decimal convertor.